isabella232/kubernetes-operator/docs/Aerospike-access-control.md

           - user-admin
 ```

-Apply the change:
+Save and exit the CR file, then use kubectl to apply the change.

 ```sh
 kubectl apply -f aerospike-cluster.yaml
 ```

-## Removing roles from a user
+## Remove a Role from a User

 Remove roles from the desired user's `roles` list.